Department of Aviation Medicine

 Army Aerospace Medicine (AM) is actively and aggressively recruiting recent medical school graduates, interns, junior active duty physicians, and qualified civilian physicians wanting to join and train in the Army and focus on operational medicine systems, policies, and initiatives (i.e. Readiness, MEDEVAC, Pre-hospital combat casualty care, etc.)

 The Department of Army Aviation Medicine provides combined training in two graduate medical education programs: Aerospace Medicine and Occupational Medicine.
 Interested medical students may complete any ACGME/AOA accredited internship before entering SAAM`s combined residency program.
-Once selected, residents are assigned to SAAM with duty in Fort Rucker, Alabama.
+Once selected, residents are assigned to SAAM with duty in Fort Novosel, Alabama.
 Training consists of a 36-month program (post-internship), including a concurrently completed Master of Public Health degree from the University of West Florida (UWF).
-Training leads to board eligibility in both Aerospace Medicine and Occupational Medicine with the American Board of Preventive Medicine.
+Training leads to board eligibility in both Aerospace Medicine and Occupational Medicine with the American Osteopathic Board of Occupational and Preventive Medicine or American Board of Preventive Medicine.

 The combined training program is heavily weighted in clinical medicine.
 The clinical core is Aviation Medicine, but residents also complete aeromedically-focused rotations in Behavioral Health, Optometry, Audiology, Physical Therapy, Disability Evaluation and Aeromedical Physical Qualifications.
 Additionally, residents engage in local sub-specialty rotations including Cardiology, Internal Medicine/Pulmonology, Orthopedics, Emergency Medicine, Otolaryngology, Dermatology and Occupational Medicine.
 Their Occupational Medicine exposure is complemented by multi-week rotations at Anniston Army Depot, Bell Helicopter Textron, 7th Special Forces Group (Airborne), and integration into local Occupational Health & Safety Administration (OSHA) site visits.
 Residents will also enjoy several weeks dedicated to military flight time, academic pursuits, and research.